If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 I'll take care of them, Cereza.
 Hurry to the temple!

-The sound folder also contains many short beeps in different audio channels (along with a single sine wave).
+The sound folder contains many short beeps in different audio channels (along with a single sine wave).

 Prerelease Audio